-- the academy has effective safeguarding policies & procedures including this child protection policy the staff code of conduct, a Behaviour Policy and a response to children who go missing from education; - they comply with the their duties under the Human Rights Act (1998), The Equality Act (2010) and local multi-agency safeguarding arrangements; - all Governors receive appropriate training on safeguarding and child protection which equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in academies are effective and support the delivery of a robust approach to safeguarding - the academy undertakes a Section 11 Compact Audit as outlined above, is shared with the LGB and submitted to the Trust as outlined above; - recruitment, selection and induction follows Trust processes including safer recruitment practice and all appropriate checks; - allegations against staff are dealt with by the headteacher.
-Allegations against the headteacher are dealt with by the Trust CEO; - a member of the senior staff team is designated as designated safeguarding lead (DSL) and have this recorded in their job profile; - the DSL must work within the requirements as detailed in Annex C of Keeping Children Safe in Education - staff have been trained appropriately and this is updated in line with guidance; - any safeguarding deficiencies or weaknesses are remedied without delay; - they have identified a nominated governor for leading safeguarding; - that IT systems include appropriate filters and monitoring arrangements and regularly review their effectiveness.
+- the academy has effective safeguarding policies & procedures including this child protection policy the staff code of conduct, a Behaviour Policy and a response to children who are absent from education: - they comply with the their duties under the Human Rights Act (1998), The Equality Act (2010) and local multi-agency safeguarding arrangements; - all Governors receive appropriate training on safeguarding and child protection which equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in academies are effective and support the delivery of a robust approach to safeguarding; - the academy undertakes a Section 11 Compact Audit as outlined above, is shared with the LGB and submitted to the Trust as outlined above; - recruitment, selection and induction follows Trust processes including safer recruitment practice and all appropriate checks; - allegations against staff are dealt with by the headteacher.
+Allegations against the headteacher are dealt with by the Trust CEO; - a member of the senior staff team is designated as designated safeguarding lead (DSL) and have this recorded in their job profile; - the DSL must work within the requirements as detailed in Annex C of Keeping Children Safe in Education - staff have been trained appropriately in child protection and safeguarding, including online safety, and this is updated in line with guidance; - any safeguarding deficiencies or weaknesses are remedied without delay; - they have identified a nominated governor for leading safeguarding; - the school has appropriate filtering and monitoring systems in place and review their effectiveness; - they have up-to-date assurances from the Trust that their provider is meeting the DfE's filtering and monitoring standards; - the DSL takes lead responsibility for understanding the filtering and monitoring systems in place as part of their role; - staff understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training.